-How does the 2018 Camry Hybrid stack up against the rest of its class?
-It sits at the top.
+How does Toyota's 2018 Camry Hybrid stack up against the rest of its class in terms of fuel economy?
+It sits at the top as the most fuel-efficient hybrid sedan currently on the market.
 The 2017 Honda Accord Hybrid comes second, with 48 mpg combined, followed by the 2018 Chevrolet Malibu Hybrid (46 mpg combined), which matches the SE and XLE trims of the Camry Hybrid.
 The 2018 Ford Fusion Hybrid, 2017 Hyundai Sonata Hybrid SE and 2017 Kia Optima Hybrid are all lower, at 42 mpg combined.

 My test Camry was the most efficient model, a 2018 Camry Hybrid LE that over the course of a weekend traveled 889.6 miles up and down the spine of California — mostly on the highway, as indicated by the trip's 53-mph average speed.